liu3zhenlab/KAD/README.md

 ### Requirements
 The script was written with Perl and R is invoked.
 Both Perl and R are generally installed.
 If needed, please refer to [Perl](https://www.perl.org/) and [R](https://www.r-project.org/) for installation guides.
 To generate reports, [pandoc](https://pandoc.org) and R packages [knitr](https://github.com/yihui/knitr) and [rmarkdown](https://rmarkdown.rstudio.com) are needed to be installed.

-[Jellyfish](https://www.cbcb.umd.edu/software/jellyfish/) was used to generate k-mers by using either FASTA or FASTQ data.
+[Jellyfish](https://www.cbcb.umd.edu/software/jellyfish/) is used to generate k-mers by using either FASTA or FASTQ data.
 The binary Jellyfish executable is included in the [bin](https://github.com/liu3zhenlab/KAD/edit/master/bin/) directory of the KAD package.

 To run KADdist.pl, [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) and [bedtools](https://bedtools.readthedocs.io/en/latest/) are required.